 Luckily, in 2015, Ducati changed the design of the Hypermotard and Hyperstrada 821 clutch by adding a washer (called a “belleville washer”) to the design.

 The new, upgraded clutch has a much smoother, normal feeling to it.
-See the below for diagrams of the 2013 and 2015 clutch design.
+See the below for diagrams of the 2013 and 2015 clutch designs from the parts manuals.

 The Ducati Monster 821 always had an upgraded clutch design — it never suffered from the same problem as the Hypers.